 Optimise Your Subject Line

 The subject line is the very first thing that people see when they open their inbox, so keeping it specific and short will help people understand what the email is about.
+Remember to avoid spam filters.
+Words like '100%'' and 'free' are examples of keywords to stay away from.

 Personalize The Content